nicoalba/pyth-price-solana/README.md

     });
     ```

-    This code uses your env vars + IDL to:
+    This code uses your env vars to:

     - Fetch a signed Pyth price update from Hermes (offchain)
     - Post that update on devnet via the Pyth Receiver program
     - Call your Anchor program (`read_price`) in the same transaction

-4. Build & run the client (prints on-chain logs):
+6. Build, then run the client (which prints onchain logs):

     ```bash
     cd client